skippyr/graffiti/README.md

 ## Starting Point

-Graffiti is a Go module to ease pretty print to standard streams.
+The Graffiti project is a module for the Go Lang that aims to easy pretty printing to standard streams by using new format specifiers to create ANSI escape sequences.
+It includes support for Windows and UNIX-like operating systems.

 ## Installation

+The latest stable version of Graffiti can be included in any Go project, by following these steps:

 * Inside of your project's directory, download and include this module.